Construction tool

 Coverage rate varies widely by surface texture and porosity.
 Always use the lower end of the range for rough, porous, or bare surfaces when figuring paint coverage.

 These figures apply to a single coat.
 Multiply by your number of coats for total project paint.
-Actual coverage may vary by brand - always check the can label.
+Actual coverage may vary by brand.

 Understanding paint quantity and coverage